InspiringLifeDesign/InspiringLifeDesign.github.io/ff/masterminds/c19/modules/module-4.markdown

 <br><br><br>

 <sub>I am an independent Mastermind.com TM Affiliate, not an employee.
 I receive referral payments from Mastermind.com TM.
-The opinions expressed here are my own and are not official statements of Mastermind.com TM or its parent company, Mastermind.com LLC.</sub>
+The opinions expressed here are my own and are not official statements of Mastermind.com TM or its parent company, Mastermind.com LLC.<br>
+I sometimes use affiliate links in my posts.
+This means that if you buy a service or product using my link I receive a small commission at no extra expense to you.
+You can navigate independently to the sites mentioned if you prefer not to use my affiliate links.
+I only link to products or services which I personally use & recommend.</sub>